becheran/mlc/README.md

 match-file-extension= true
 # List of files and directories which will be ignored
 ignore-path=["./ignore-me","./src"]
+# Ignore all files ignored by git
+gitignore = true
 # List of links which will be ignored
 ignore-links=["http://ignore-me.de/*","http://*.ignoresub-domain/*"]
 # List of markup types which shall be checked